Hexagon/pup/README.md

 Pup is a command-line tool that simplifies the management of processes.
 Pup can start, stop, restart, and keep processes alive, as well as schedule processes using a cron pattern.
 It does also manage the logs of each process, gathering them into a single stdout or file, making it easy to monitor and analyze the output of your processes in one place.

+In addition to serving as a stand alone process manager, Pup can also function as a [as a library](#library-usage), allowing you to seamlessly manage the internal process ecosystem of your application.

-Pup is centered around a single configuration file called `pup.jsonc`.
-This file defines every aspect of the program(s) to run, how to run them, and how logging should be handled.
+Pup revolves around a single configuration file, by default named 'pup.jsonc', which control every aspect of the processes to be executed, their execution methods, and the handling of logging.

 > **Note** Please note that Pup is currently in an early stage of development and may contain bugs or unexpected behavior.
 Use at your own risk.